 All kinds of self-care tasks – eating, dressing, going to the bathroom, tidying up – will encourage independence and develop the small muscles of the hands.

 These are just a few simple tips for how to develop fine motor skills.
-Improvise with any materials you have at home for some fun fine motor practice.
+Improvise with any materials you have at home for some fun fine motor practice and try these fine motor games too.